-Author: Cord Blood Registry - Contact: www.cordblood.com
+Author: Cord Blood Registry | Contact: cordblood.com

 Cord Blood Registry® (CBR®) announces the launch of an FDA-regulated clinical trial being conducted at The University of Texas Health Science Center at Houston to investigate two forms of stem cell therapy in children diagnosed with cerebral palsy.

 The randomized, placebo-controlled study aims to compare the safety and efficacy of an intravenous infusion of cord blood stem cells to bone marrow stem cells.

 There is a critical need for the development of new treatments as the incidence and prevalence of cerebral palsy has increased over time.
-According to the Centers for Disease Control and Prevention, it is estimated that nearly 1 in every 323 children in the United States has been diagnosed with cerebral palsy - a group of disorders that affects an individual's ability to move and maintain balance and posture.
+According to the U.S. Centers for Disease Control and Prevention (CDC), it is estimated that nearly 1 in every 323 children in the United States has been diagnosed with cerebral palsy - a group of disorders that affects an individual's ability to move and maintain balance and posture.
 The condition is caused by abnormal brain development or damage to the motor control centers of the developing brain.
 Infusion of cord blood stem cells to help trigger the body's own repair mechanisms could provide a non-invasive therapeutic option that does not exist today.

 To evaluate improvement in functional status among participants, five children in each group will be randomized to a placebo control group during the baseline/treatment visit.
 Parents will not be informed if their child received stem cells or were given a placebo until the 1-year follow-up examination.
 At that time, parents whose children were administered the placebo may elect to have their child receive the stem cell therapy, either through bone marrow harvest or cord blood.
 In order to be eligible to participate in the cord blood arm of the trial, families must have a qualified CBR processed unit that was collected at birth.

-"There is preclinical data indicating that the ongoing neuroinflammatory response is a driver of further injury in cerebral palsy so the hope is to reduce this neuroinflammation."
-Adds Cox, "Our goal is to break the cycle of inflammation and injury."
+"There is preclinical data indicating that the ongoing neuroinflammatory response is a driver of further injury in cerebral palsy so the hope is to reduce this neuroinflammation.
+Our goal is to break the cycle of inflammation and injury."

 A child's eligibility will be determined in consultation with the study team at The University of Texas Health Science Center at Houston.
 Families must be able to travel to Houston for the treatment and follow-up visits at 6, 12, and 24 months.
 Study collaborators include CBR, Let's Cure CP Foundation, TIRR Foundation, and Children's Memorial Hermann Hospital.

 Cord Blood Registry Cord Blood Registry® is the world's largest newborn stem cell company.
 Founded in 1992, CBR is entrusted by parents with storing more than 500,000 cord blood and cord tissue units.
 CBR is dedicated to advancing the clinical application of newborn stem cells by partnering with leading research institutions to establish FDA-regulated clinical trials, requiring CBR processed cord blood, for conditions that have no cure today.
-For more information, visit cordblood.com

 You're reading Disabled World.
 See our homepage for informative disability news, reviews, sports, stories and how-tos.
 You can also connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.

 Disclaimer: Disabled World provides general information only.
 Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
 Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
-View our Advertising Policy for further information.
-Please report outdated or inaccurate information to us.